 You use Virtual Private Cloud (VPC) peering to ensure that your Timescale Cloud services are only accessible through your secured AWS infrastructure.
 This reduces the potential attack vector surface and improves security.

-Your apps run inside your AWS Customer VPC, your services always run inside the secure Timescale Cloud VPC.
+Your customer apps run inside your AWS Customer VPC, your Timescale Cloud services always run inside the secure Timescale Cloud VPC.
 You control secure communication between apps in your VPC and your services using a dedicated Peering VPC.
 The AWS PrivateLink connecting Timescale Cloud VPC to the dedicated Peering VPC gives the same level of protection as using a direct AWS PrivateLink connection.
 It only enables communication to be initiated from your Customer VPC to services running in the Timescale Cloud VPC.
-Timescale Cloud cannot initiate communication with your VPC.
+Timescale Cloud cannot initiate communication with your Customer VPC.

 • Accept VPC peering requests